 Bayer Leverkusen, a club renowned for its ability to shape top talent, with the likes of Kai Havertz and Florian Wirtz as recent success stories, Leverkusen's academy, valued at an impressive £213 million, is a true hotbed of football excellence.
 The halls of Leverkusen have seen prodigious talents like Gonzalo Castro, Danny da Costa, Dominik Kohr, and Bastian Ozcipka rise to prominence.
 But Leverkusen's impact goes beyond their academy.
 Stars like Toni Kroos, Arturo Vidal, Kevin Kampl, Christoph Kramer, and Benjamin Henrichs spent their formative years honing their skills in Lever.

-Leverkusen adopts the same football philosophy and implements the same training methods from the academy all the way through to the first team.
+Leverkusen adopts the same football from the academy all the way through to the first team.
 The club’s DNA is dominance on the pitch not just with high ball possession but through the creation of high-quality goal-scoring chances.
 Little wonder the club opted for former Real Madrid Academy coach Xabi Alonso to lead their young first-team squad.